ahmedalsadan/EDA-Choosing_Places_For_Branches_of_a_Restaurant/Written Description.md

 -	Matplotlib

 ## Communication
-The project process and result have presented.
+The project process and result have been presented.
 To see the presentation slides click [here](https://github.com/ahmedalsadan/Project-1-Choosing-Places-For-Branches-of-a-Restaurant/blob/main/Presentation%20Slides.pdf).